 Ransomware may also be introduced as a result of another malware infection.
 Botnets are a common way for ransomware to be introduced to a system and networks.
 Botnets infect computer systems and wait for commands from a Command & Control (C2) server which could include the download of ransomware.

 Anti-virus software - A reputable security product is a necessity for any computer system or mobile device.
-Anti-virus protection is a valuable tool that will search for, identify and remove any known malware, plus typically contains other features that will keep you and your system protected.
+Anti-virus protection is a valuable tool that will search for, identify and then remove any known malware.
+These products typically contains other features that will keep you and your system protected.
 Ensure it is enabled, regularly check the status and updates.
-Set it to automatically complete full scans, ensuring that a full scan is performed at least once a month.
+Set it to automatically run complete full scans, ensuring that a full scan is performed at least once a month.

 Keep your software updated - Ensure that applications such as your web browser are always up to date to reduce the possibility of a vulnerability being exploited to infect your computer.
 Always update your operating system when it is suggested as security flaws are regularly patched.
 Anti-malware signatures should also be kept up to date to give you the best chance of being protected.